All direct QSL card request, the operator needs 2 New IRC with SAE or 2 Green Stamps with SAE. ##

 The ICOM IC-V68 Handheld radio

 In mid-1998, I had a opportunity to buy my own radio.
-It was an Icom IC-V68 handheld radio of which I bought in a communications store in Binondo, Manila downtown.
-Every late afternoons after my home work, I used to borrow my late father's old aluminum step ladder, placed it in our backyard.
-I sat atop of it with my HT radio tranceiver on and scanned for radio traffic from 136 MHz up to 174 MHz.
+It was an Icom IC-V68 handheld radio.
+I bought it in a communications store in Binondo, Manila downtown.
+Every late afternoons after my take home school work, I used to borrow my late father's old aluminum step ladder, placed it in our backyard and sat atop of it with my HT radio tranceiver on.
+I scanned for radio traffic from 136 MHz up to 174 MHz.
 I found some interesting frequencies and jotted it down to my old notebook.
-I saved those "active" frequencies in my radio's memory.
+I saved those "active" and "interesting" frequencies in my radio's memory.
 Later I learned that 144-146 MHz are allocated solely for hams (Amateur Radio Operators).
 I started listening to on-air QSO's (conversations) of hams.
 I got my earliest "ham radio education" by listening to hams discussing matters about ham radio, electronics, rules and regulation, ethics many others.
-I used to have a not so expensive earphone plugged in to my little radio tranceiver for my listening privacy.
+I remember that I used to have a not so expensive earphone plugged in to my little radio tranceiver for my listening privacy.

 The Manila Cathedral in Intramuros, Manila